 50,000 CRPF grenades recalled after 2 deaths, several complaints

 The Central Reserve Police Force has recalled more than 50,000 anti-personnel grenades after malfunctions were reported in their fuse, causing them to explode in hands.
-At least two paramilitary jawans have died and several injured in the last one year.
+At least two paramilitary jawans have died and several were injured in the last one year.
 The jawans complained that the grenades were exploding before the standard four-second limit.

 The deaths and the injuries prompted the CRPF to launch an internal inquiry and the Indian Ordnance Factories, which manufactured the grenades, was asked to take them back.